 Please have your student contact the Financial Aid office regarding grants and loans.
 Each student will be encouraged to meet with Heather McGregor in the Financial Aid office regarding funding of his or her education abroad experience.
 Even if students normally do not use loans or receive grants, it is highly recommended that they discuss not only financial options, but procedures and policies they might not be aware of otherwise.
 Heather McGregor can be reached at email@example.com.

-The OIE has five scholarships available for students who study abroad during the fall or spring semester.
+The OIE has several scholarships available for students who study abroad during the fall or spring semester.
 Please have your student inquire at the International Education Office.
 More information about available scholarships can be found on our scholarship information page.